darioems/lightbulb/workshops/networking/1.2-backup/README.md

 # Exercise 1.2 - Backing up Configurations

-Now that you’ve gotten a sense of how ansible works, we are going to write our first ansible **playbook**.
+Now that you’ve gotten a sense of how Ansible works, we are going to write our first Ansible **playbook**.
 The playbook is where you can take some of those ad-hoc commands you just ran and put them into a repeatable set of plays and tasks.

 A playbook can have multiple plays and a play can have one or multiple tasks.
 The goal of a play is to map a group of hosts.
 The goal of a task is to implement modules against those hosts.